KerriganFeline/webpage/README.md

 # webpage
-A professional web page created for my BDSM buisiness
+A professional web page created for my BDSM business